 The company has been caught logging users’ activities and has been involved in infamous court cases regarding customer data.

 HMA keeps the time and the IP address of every connection to their VPN service.
 This information is kept for 30 days, which falls far short of industries standards of keeping data logs to a minimum on users

-For users looking to torrent, the risks are minimal, since any kind of subpoena for such actions take longer than 30 days to be actioned.
+For users looking to torrent, the risks are minimal, since any kind of subpoena for such actions takes longer than 30 days to be actioned.

-Overall, HMA’s logging policy is shady at best, and downright untrustworthy at worst.
+Overall, HMA’s logging policy isn’t privacy-friendly at best, and downright untrustworthy at worst.
 If you’re determined to keep your data out of VPN service hands (and the government agencies they might answer to), avoid HMA.